Proven-Paradox/shaper-system/Handbook.md

 Effect: This Attack may only be used on a target you have [Grabbed](#grab).
 Scaling: At Hero Tier 2, you may increase the cost of this Ability by 4 HP to increase its damage multiplier by 1.
 When used this way, this Ability counts as a Tier 2 Ability.
 Description: Striking foes while you have the upper hand in a grappling match.
 This can be a suplex, a joint lock, slamming their head against the floor, or something similarly brutal that works only while the victim is controlled in a grapple.

-#### Sustain
-Auxiliary [Augment]
-Action: Minor
-Prerequisites: None
-Range: Medium
-Targets: 1 ally
-Cost: 2 MP
-Effect: The target advances increases two levels on [the Regen/Degen Track](#the-regendegen-track), to a maximum of 5.
-You may only use this Ability once per Turn.
-Description: A sustained healing power.
-This could involve invoking a guardian spirit to heal your targets, infusing them with latent energy in the air, deploying a medical drone, and similar ways to get sustained healing.

 #### Sweeping Strike
 Attack